-MGDS education components focus primarily on the creation of educational materials, on-line educational resources, and participation in workshops for educators.
-The educational materials cover a range of content and approaches involving the use of geoscience research data in education.
+MGDS education components focus primarily on the creation of educational material, on-line educational resources, and participation in workshops for educators.
+The educational material covers a range of content and approaches involving the use of geoscience research data in education.

 - MARGINS mini-lessons are teacher-ready, undergraduate-level modules developed through the MARGINS program and designed to expose undergraduate students to a range of MARGINS data and data resources.
 The MARGINS mini-lessons project is funded through an NSF CCLI award.